|

 signal is used in the ECU controls idle, fuel control/pump and cooling fans.

-So lower resolution would make the engine run irratically, possibly shut down or
+So lower resolution would make the engine run irraticaly, possibly shut down or

 run in limp mode.